Vision Therapy in North Royalton

 Children with reduced vision skills may work harder than their peers, yet be unable to achieve the results they seek.
 Their poor vision skills may also cause them to struggle to concentrate throughout the day.

 Vision therapy is an evidence-based program to effectively strengthen the specific vision skills impacting your child and has been clinically proven to increase reading levels, enhance comprehension, maintain longer attention spans and even improve sports performance.

 See a difference in your child’s school performance!

-If your child has been diagnosed with a reading or learning difficulty or just not reaching their potential at school, or on the sports field, schedule an appointment with Dr. Alexandar Andrich and staff for a functional eye exam.
+If your child has been diagnosed with a reading or learning difficulty or just not reaching their potential at school, or on the sports field, schedule an appointment with Dr. Alexandar Andrich and staff in North Royalton for a functional eye exam.
 Over 17 visual skills will be assessed, including eye tracking, reading fluency, focusing and depth perception.

 Don’t let your child suffer in silence.

 Vision therapy might just be the solution you have been seeking.
 Talk to us!
 We’ll help your child maximize their visual skills and resolve any underlying visual problems impacting your child.

 How To Know If Your Child Needs Vision Therapy

 If your child has any of the following, vision therapy can significantly change his or her life for the better.

 - Confusing the letters b, d, p and q